-- 12.2.5 Fixed or maximum term employment - (a) An Employee may be appointed by the Employer to accommodate an identifiable short-term need. - (b) For the purpose of this clause, short term need includes, but is not limited to: - (i) special projects; - (ii) special government grants; - (iii) the expansion of a subject or a programme for a short term or fixed or maximum period; - (iv) filling the position of an Employee who is on approved leave from the School; and - (v) filling a vacant position arising from a resignation where no suitable ongoing replacement Employee has been identified. - (c) An Employee appointed for a fixed or maximum term will generally be employed for a period no greater than 12 months. - (d) However, the appointment may be for a period greater than 12 months in the following circumstances: - (i) if required for a special project; or - (ii) to backfill a position for an Employee who is on leave for more than 12 months; or - (iii) where the identifiable short term need continues to exist after the initial 12 month period.
+12.2.5 Fixed or maximum term employment

+- (a) An Employee may be appointed by the Employer to accommodate an identifiable short-term need. - (b) For the purpose of this clause, short term need includes, but is not limited to: - (i) special projects; - (ii) special government grants; - (iii) the expansion of a subject or a program for a short term or fixed or maximum period; - (iv) filling the position of an Employee who is on approved leave from the School; and - (v) filling a vacant position arising from a resignation where no suitable ongoing replacement Employee has been identified. - (c) An Employee appointed for a fixed or maximum term will generally be employed for a period no greater than 12 months. - (d) Subject to any requirements of the Fair Work Act 2009, the appointment may be for a period greater than 12 months in the following circumstances: - (i) if required for a special project; or - (ii) to backfill a position for an Employee who is on leave for more than 12 months; or - (iii) where the identifiable short term need continues to exist after the initial 12 month period.